Quantitative Research and Evaluation Methods

 Module 2 builds on the first session, providing examples of how various experimental and quasi-experimental designs can be used in evaluation, with a focus on the practical aspects of implementing these designs in the real world.
 By studying these examples, participants will have the opportunity to learn about the benefits and challenges associated with various designs.

 Module 3: Measurement & Databases

 Module 3 will focus on the various types of data and measures that can be used in quantitative designs.
-The module will cover issues related to sampling, measurement design, operationalizing constructs, and using existing measures and databases to answer various evaluation questions.
+The module will cover issues related to sampling, measurement design, operationalizing constructs, and using existing measures to answer various evaluation questions.